 6. Project management software

-While you’ll find traditional desktop software suites, many of the best tools for productivity tracking are available as smartphone apps.
+While there are traditional desktop software suites, many of the best tools for productivity tracking are available as smartphone apps.

 Top 4 work productivity tools

-Having a productive day while traveling is a tall order, but these popular work productivity tools make short work of it.
+Having a productive day while traveling is a tall order – these popular work productivity tools make short work of it.

 1. Todoist

-Widely regarded as one of the best productivity tracking and planning apps, Todoist comes in handy for travelers.
+Widely regarded as one of the best productivity tracking and planning apps, Todoist is practical for travelers.
 Think of it as your daily to-do list, powered with the latest technology.
-You’ll not only be able to list your daily tasks but prioritize them and track progress.
+You’ll be able to list your daily tasks, prioritize them, and track progress.
 A key feature for business travelers is the ability to collaborate with other team members in real time, from anywhere.

 Compatible with most devices and platforms, Todoist lets you break your day down into manageable chunks while you’re on the move.
-The most basic version is free to use, so you can try it out without committing to a paid plan.
+The most basic version is free, so you can try it out without committing to a paid plan.

 2. Wi-Fi Map

-Reliable internet access is a must-have when you’re trying to have a productive day, but unfortunately networks can be hit-or-miss in different countries and regions.
-Wi-Fi Map is a crowdsourced productivity tool, meaning users share hotspots and details.
-That makes it easier to find the nearest Wi-fi network in your area and stay connected to work, even when you’re traveling to far-flung locations.
-Finding a hotspot also saves your mobile phone data while keeping roaming charges low.
+Reliable Internet access is a must for a productive day, but networks can unfortunately be hit-or-miss in different countries and regions.
+Wi-Fi Map is a crowdsourced productivity tool, meaning users share hotspots and other details.
+This makes it easier to find the closest Wifi network in your area and stay connected, even when you’re traveling to distant locations.
+Finding a hotspot also saves your phone data while keeping roaming charges low.

 3. Trello

-You might already use Trello within the office as a project management app.
+You might already use Trello in the office as a project management app.
 However, its simplicity means it functions equally well as a productivity tracking tool.
 Trello uses a kanban concept with a user-friendly, minimalist board broken up into three columns.
-The first is a to-do list for tasks in the pipeline, while the second is for works in progress.
+The first is a to-do list for tasks in the pipeline, while the second is for work in progress.
 The third is where you can list tasks that have been completed.
-Each task goes on a virtual sticky note for easy movement from one column to the next, so you have a good visual overview of what needs to be completed.
+Each task goes on a virtual sticky note for easy movement from one column to another, so you have a good overview of what needs to be completed.

 4. Flio

 Wondering how to have a productive day when you’re stuck in an airport?
-Maximize that time with Flio.
-This tool lets you track your flights, giving a heads-up on any potential delays, but it also includes comprehensive airport guides.
-These break down how to get your airport most efficiently, while giving locations of airlines, their gates, and applicable security checkpoints.
+Make the most of that time with Flio.
+This tool lets you track your flights, giving a heads-up on any potential delays, and it also includes comprehensive airport guides.
+It shows you how to get to the airport most efficiently, as well as airline gates and security checkpoints.

-It also covers onsite resources at the airport that you could use for productivity purposes, like meeting rooms, as well as details about showers, lounge access, and restaurants.
-The aim is to hit the ground running once you arrive at your destination, fully rested and ready to work.
+It also lists productivity resources available at the airport, like meeting rooms, along with showers, lounge access, and restaurants.
+The aim is to hit the ground running once you arrive at your destination, rested and ready to work.

 Do I need a productivity app?

-Organization, communication, or connection… while you don’t need productivity apps, they certainly make life easier as you’re balancing work and travel.
-Some automate manual processes, like expense tracking apps, while others store important details, like itineraries and calendar dates, in the cloud so you won’t lose them.
-When you’re looking at how to have a productive day, all these little things add up.
+Organization, communication, and connection – while you don’t need productivity apps, they certainly make balancing work and travel easier.
+Some, like expense tracking apps, automate manual processes while others store important details like itineraries and calendar dates in the cloud so you don’t lose them.
+When you want to have a productive day, all these little things add up.

-Choosing the right work productivity software depends on your industry, travel requirements, and usual workflow.
-No matter your needs, there’s likely a tool that fits.
+Choosing the right work productivity software depends on your industry, travel requirements, and workflow.
+No matter your needs, there’s likely a tool out there for you.
 Consider the following as you decide how to be more productive at work:

 • Compatibility: Is the software compatible with your existing operating systems and devices?